IvanTaranenko/IvanTaranenko/README.md

 <a href="https://github.com/IvanTaranenko/IvanTaranenko"><img align="right" width="350" height="263" src="ewew.png"></a>
   - 👨‍💻 I'm a Software Developer at <a href = "https://www.aimprosoft.com/"> Aimprosoft</a>.
 [Back-end ]
   - 👨‍🏫 I’m looking to collaborate on open source.
-  - 🎓 I'm studying Computer Science Engineering at BME, Budapest.
-I'm expecting to graduate in 2023.
+  - 🎓 I'm studying Php,Laravelm,Vuejs
   - 🎯 I'm currently learning how to build awesome web applications with Laravel.
   - 📧 You can reach me at:vanokalipsi@gmail.com